 The basis of the valuation of land and buildings and investment properties is fair value determined on transactions observable in the market and summation and capitalisation of income approach.
-The land and buildings and investment properties were revalued on 30 June 2021 based on independent assessments performed and coordinated by Gentle & Associates, a member of the Australian Property Institute having vast experience in the location and category of land and buildings being valued.
-Analysis of the whole portfolio has been performed as of 30 June 2023 to assess the fair value and the Divisional National Council has revalued the property at 365 Sussex St, Sydney where a mortgage valuation was adopted as at 30 June 2022 (Note 8).
+The land and buildings and investment properties were revalued on 30 June 2024 based on independent assessments performed and coordinated by Herron Todd White and CBRE, members of the Australian Property Institute having vast experience in the location and category of land and buildings being valued.
 Fair value of the properties was determined by using a combination of market comparable method, redevelopment method and income capitalisation (IC) method.